Pregnancy care: getting started

 - talk with you about pregnancy care options

-- refer you to the health professionals you want to care for you or the place where you want to give birth.
+- refer you to the health professionals you want to care for you or the place you want to give birth.

 Antenatal appointments are also a chance to make decisions about things like tests in pregnancy.
 Some of these appointments and tests need to happen at particular times.